Western Australian Consolidated Acts

 (the respondent ) notice of the nature of that breach and of that intention.

-(2) A respondent may, within the period of 30 days after the giving to him or her of notice under subsection (1) or such longer period as the Minister in special circumstances allows, lodge an appeal against the proposed forfeiture with the Minister under Part 3.
+(2) A respondent may, within the period of 30 days after the respondent is given notice under subsection (1) or such longer period as the Minister in special circumstances allows, lodge an appeal against the proposed forfeiture with the Minister under Part 3.

 (3) If no appeal is lodged within the period referred to in subsection (2) or an appeal is lodged within that period but subsequently lapses, is withdrawn or is dismissed, the Minister may by order cause the relevant interest or freehold to be forfeited.

-(4) On the registration of an order made under subsection (3) —
+(4) On the registration of an order made under subsection (3) in respect of an interest in Crown land, the interest is forfeited to the State.

-(a) the interest or freehold to which that order relates is forfeited to the State and the relevant land —
+(a) the freehold is forfeited to the State; and

-(b) any moneys paid to the Minister in respect of that interest or freehold cannot be recovered by the respondent; and
+(a) any moneys paid to the Minister in respect of the relevant interest or freehold cannot be recovered by the respondent; and

-(c) any improvements made by the respondent on the land to which that interest or freehold relates become the property of the Crown.
+(b) any improvements made by the respondent on the land to which the relevant interest or freehold relates become the property of the Crown.

 (5) Despite the forfeiture of an interest or freehold under this section —